-ADDC-1210 Theories of Addiction & Clinical Ethics
+ADDC-1210 Theories of Addiction & Clinical Ethics 3 Credits

 Introduction and examination of primary theories of addiction counseling and chemical dependency.
 Introduction of ethical rules and practice including codes and regulations in clinical practice.
+Class 3

-ADDC-1216 Assessment/Diagnosis/Treatment Planning 3 Credits
+ADDC-1216 Assessment/Diagnosis/Treatment Planning 3 Credit

-Training in the use of assessment tools, interviewing techniques and appropriate scope of practice as well as ethical and confidential concerns and treatment planning practice.
+Training in the use of assessment tools, interviewing techniques and appropriate scope of practice as well as ethical and confidentiality concerns and treatment planning practice.